Updated on: December 1, 2022

 I particularly like Norton’s dark web monitoring, which scans dark web forums, credit reports, and breach databases for data leaks.
 While many other antiviruses also monitor data breach databases, Norton uses human agents to find information other vendors aren’t able to.

-In addition, US-based customers can take advantage of Norton’s identity theft protection, which is one of the best out there.
+In addition, US-based customers can take advantage of Norton’s identity theft protection.
 Features included in its Lifelock package include credit report monitoring, live identity recovery assistance, credit freezing, home title, court record, 401k, social security, and ID monitoring, and more.
 LifeLock even offers up to 1 million dollars in insurance payouts and legal assistance for victims of identity theft.

-Norton’s VPN is also excellent for an antivirus-bundled VPN — it has military-grade 256-bit AES encryption, fast connection speeds, and useful extra features like split-tunneling.
+Norton’s VPN is also excellent for an antivirus-bundled VPN — it has military-grade 256-bit AES encryption, fast connection speeds, full leak protection, and useful extra features like split-tunneling.
 However, it’s lacking in several areas compared to top-tier standalone VPNs like ExpressVPN and Private Internet Access.
-For example, it doesn’t support torrenting, isn’t able to consistently access all streaming sites (it works with Netflix and Amazon Prime, but not with Disney+, Hulu, or HBO), it lacks a strict no-logs policy, and it’s missing DNS and WebRTC leak protection.
+For example, it only allows torrenting on dedicated servers, it isn’t able to consistently access all streaming sites (it works with Netflix and Amazon Prime, but not with Disney+ or Hulu), and it lacks a strict no-logs policy (it logs your IP address).

 Overall, Norton 360 is a well-rounded internet security suite ideal for both individuals and families with several devices to protect.
 You don’t have to be an expert to use its additional features, and you can feel at ease knowing your system is completely protected from all online threats.